 However, the consequences that come with some mistakes cannot be compared to others.
 The repercussions of a startups mistake cannot be compared to that of a big enterprise with large loyal customers.

-Many small and medium companies have collapsed due to branding errors which they made because they didn’t understand the importance of branding when it comes to building a startup.
+Many small and medium companies have collapsed due to branding errors that they made because they didn’t understand the importance of branding when it comes to building a startup.

 When a startup makes a mistake, they don’t have anything else to fall back to, the only option is to exit and what people remember about the startup is the mistakes they made.
 Every startup needs to try as much as possible to avoid errors as much as possible.